 How Nutanix and AWS Differ: Private Cloud vs. Public Cloud

-When businesses evaluate which cloud vendor makes the most sense for their business, they’re really asking this question: “Should I choose public, private, hybrid, or multi-cloud?”
-But more often than not, the question boils down to choosing between public or private cloud, both of which can be expanded into hybrid and multi-clouds.
+When businesses evaluate which cloud vendor makes the most sense for their business, they’re really asking this question: “Should I choose public, private, hybrid, or multicloud?”
+But more often than not, the question boils down to choosing a combination of public or private cloud, both of which can be expanded into hybrid and multiclouds.

 However, public clouds aren’t always a feasible option.
 At least 75% of all organizational workloads fall into the “predictable” category, which includes things like emails, Big Data, and analytics.
-Predictable workloads are used everyday, and they make the most sense in a private cloud environment that has a smaller workload capacity.
+Predictable workloads are used everyday, and they make the most sense in a private cloud environment that has a consistent resource capacity.

-When businesses are trying to decide between a public or private cloud, what they are really looking at are their workload requirements.
+When businesses are trying to decide between a public or private cloud, what they are really looking at are their workload requirements and what makes the most sense for their business or enterprise.
 A private cloud is among the most widely adopted cloud architectures.
-Hosted and managed inside an organization’s data center, a private cloud ensures no resources are shared with others, which is among the many reasons a business may choose a private cloud.
+Hosted and managed inside an organization’s data center, a private cloud ensures no resources are shared with others, which is among the many reasons a business may choose a private cloud, especially those with data compliance, security, and privacy concerns.
 Businesses may build their own private cloud or may choose to adopt one from a third-party vendor.

-On the other side of the coin, Nutanix offers an Enterprise Cloud Operating System that runs on hyperconverged infrastructure.
-Enterprise Cloud merges compute, storage, networking, and security, and can be optimized with Nutanix’s Xi Cloud Services, a portfolio of orchestration and automation services and products.
-Xi Cloud Services can help businesses transition their private cloud environment into a hybrid or multi-cloud.
+On the other side of the coin, Nutanix offers a hybrid multicloud platform that runs on hyperconverged infrastructure (HCI).
+The Nutanix HCI merges compute, storage, networking, and virtualization, and can be optimized with a portfolio of hybrid and multicloud services for application orchestration and automation, cost governance, security compliance, desktop virtualization, and more.

-Businesses that choose Nutanix may purchase pre-configured appliances from Nutanix, from another manufacturer of their choice, or simply deploy the Nutanix software on another vendor’s servers.
+Businesses that choose Nutanix may purchase pre-configured servers from the manufacturer of their choice and deploy the Nutanix HCI software on it.
 Ultimately, these choices are important for setting up a private cloud first and then migrating into a hybrid cloud environment if a company chooses to do so.

 Amazon Web Services (AWS) falls under Amazon’s lineup of products.
 It’s a public cloud platform developed on multiple as-a-service offerings, including infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS).
 Like other public cloud offerings, AWS allows businesses a pay-as-you-go consumption model.

 AWS launched originally in 2002, but the first product did not launch until 2006.
 To gather customer input about AWS, Amazon hosts a yearly event dedicated to its cloud service, called AWS re:Invent.
 This event gives customers the opportunity to share their feedback about using AWS.
-And today, AWS customers can choose from over 100 services and products.
+And today, AWS customers can choose from around 200 services and products.

 There are numerous services that fall under AWS’s web of products, but each falls under one of these 9 primary categories: